 The Ultimate Platform That You’ll Need

-Fortunately, there are training available that can help you step-by-step from niche research to content creation.
-I would like to recommend you Wealthy Affiliate which has helped many people build successful blogging businesses over the past 10 years.
+Fortunately, there is training available that can help you step-by-step from niche research to content creation.
+I would like to recommend Wealthy Affiliate which has helped many people build successful blogging businesses over the past 10 years.

 By taking part in the program, you’ll benefit from;

-- Having a secured and stable hosting (Refer to Step 3)
+- Having a secure and stable hosting (Refer to Step 3)